DevExpress-Examples/winforms-grid-display-icons-in-data-cells/Readme.md

 <p>This example demonstrates how you can display icons in grid cells.<br />
-For more information, please see the following KB article: <a href="https://www.devexpress.com/Support/Center/p/A900">How to put an image in a grid cell</a>.</p>
+For more information, please see the following KB article: <a href="https://docs.devexpress.com/WindowsForms/643/controls-and-libraries/data-grid/views/grid-view/cells#how-to-put-an-image-in-a-grid-cell">Cells</a>.</p>

 <b>See also:</b>